SoftwareImpacts/SIMPAC-2023-33/README.md

 The parameters are given in the following order:

 - First, the general settings are specified.
-    - the path to the output directory
+    - The path to the output directory.
-    -  if you want to simulate in 1D, 2D, or 3D
+    - Whether you want to simulate in 1D, 2D, or 3D.
-    - the relative and absolute integration tolerances of the _CVODE_ solver.
+    - The relative and absolute integration tolerances of the _CVODE_ solver.
     Recommended values are between 1e-12 and 1e-16.
     - the order of accuracy of the numerical scheme (the stencil order).
     You can choose an integer in the range 1-13.
-    - the physical side lengths of the grid in meters.
+    - The physical side lengths of the grid in meters.
-    - the number of lattice points per dimension.
+    - The number of lattice points per dimension.
-    - the slicing of the lattice into patches (relevant only for 2D and 3D simulations, automatic in 1D) – this determines the number of patches and therefore the required distinct processing units for _MPI_.
+    - The slicing of the lattice into patches (relevant only for 2D and 3D simulations, automatic in 1D) – this determines the number of patches and therefore the required distinct processing units for _MPI_.
-    The total number of processes is given by the product of patches in any dimension.
+    The total number of processes is given by the product of slices in any dimension.
     Note: In the 3D case patches should be chosen cubic in terms of lattice points.
     This is decisive for computational efficiency.
-    - whether you want to simulate in the linear vacuum (0), on top of the linear vacuum only 4-photon processes (1), 6-photon processes (2), or 4- and 6-photon processes (3).
+    - Whether you want to simulate in the linear vacuum (0), on top of the linear vacuum only 4-photon processes (1), 6-photon processes (2), or 4- and 6-photon processes (3).
-    - the total time of the simulation in units c=1, i.e., the distance propagated by the light waves in meters.
+    - The total time of the simulation in units c=1, i.e., the distance propagated by the light waves in meters.
-    - the number of time steps that will be solved stepwise by _CVODE_.
+    - The number of time steps that will be solved stepwise by _CVODE_.
     In order to keep interpolation errors small do not choose this number too small.
-    - the multiple of steps at which you want the data to be written to disk.
+    - The multiple of steps at which you want the data to be written to disk.
-    - the output format.
+    - The output format.
 It can be csv (comma-separated-values) or binary.
     For csv format the name of the files written to the output directory is of the form `{step_number}_{process_number}.csv`.
     For binary output all data per step are written into one file and the step number is the name of the file.